Understanding Your Whiplash Injury

 As noted above, whiplash is a common injury in vehicle accidents.
 Whiplash can also occur under other circumstances, as in the following examples.

 Theme park and carnival rides are often designed to start, stop, and change direction quickly.
 For most people, this may not be a problem.
-But these rapid movements can cause some people to experience whiplash symptoms.
+But these rapid movements can cause some people to experience a whiplash injury.
 If a ride is negligently maintained or operated, the risk of injury is higher.

 A person who is hit, punched, or shaken may experience whiplash symptoms afterward.
 Babies are especially vulnerable to whiplash injuries, and whiplash can be a sign of “shaken baby syndrome.”